 After decades of music seemingly disappearing into a computer hard drive, january 2017 saw Vinyl sales topping three million, the highest UK total in 25 years.
 More than 3.2 million records were sold in 2016, a rise of 53% on the previous year.
 If you are someone who considers themselves passionate about music, vinyl remains the singular most impressive format of recording and reproducing music.
 So it's only right we honour the vinyl record by fully understanding the genius behind it.

 To understand the genius behind vinyl you first need to understand how sound waves work.
 Sounds are produced by vibrations and travel through the air as waves, which are vibrating particles.
 The waves transfer energy from the source of the sound out to its surroundings.
 Your ear detects sound waves when vibrating air particles cause your eardrum to vibrate.
 The bigger the vibrations the louder the sound.
-The grooves you can see on a vinyl record are actually sound waves or more like a type of fingerprint of the sound waves captured in a lacquer disc that we call a vinyl record.
-These three-dimensional grooves cut in the vinyl record are a recording of how the sound waves behave as they move through the air.
+The groove you can see on a vinyl record is like a fingerprint of the sound waves captured in a lacquer disc that we call a vinyl record.
+These three-dimensional cuts within the spiral groove on the vinyl record are a recording of how the sound waves behave as they move through the air.

 The stylus and the grooves

-A typical record player has a type of needle called a stylus that is placed gently on the vinyl record resting in the beginning of one of the grooves.
-As the vinyl disc steadily rotates the stylus moves through the wavy three dimensional grooves.
+A typical record player has a type of needle called a stylus that is placed gently on the vinyl record resting in the beginning of the spiral groove.
+As the vinyl disc steadily rotates the stylus moves through the wavy three dimensions that are cut into the spiral groove.
 The stylus is a tiny crystal of sapphire or diamond mounted at the very end of a lightweight metal bar like a needle.
 As the crystal vibrates in the groove, its microscopic bounces are transmitted down the bar.
 The stylus fits onto the end of an electromagnetic device called a cartridge, containing a piezoelectric crystal.
 The metal bar presses against the crystal and each time it moves, it wobbles the crystal slightly, generating an electrical signal.
 These signals are fed out to the amplifier to make the sounds you hear through your speakers or headphones.
 Not all record-player cartridges use piezoelectricity to convert sound vibrations to electrical signals.
 Some have tiny electrical coils and a magnet inside them.
 When the stylus moves, it pushes the magnet up and down past the coil, generating electrical signals that are fed to the amplifier to create sound through your speakers.

 Are you passionate about music?
 Discover a new musical talent by learning how to DJ or by learning the art of music production.
 Or if you already have some experience behind the decks, why not build refine your existing DJ skills.
 Are you looking for a unique gift experience for a music obsessed friend?
 Take a look at our range of intermediate and advanced DJ courses.
 We offer 1 to 1 tuition for all experience levels and music genres?
 Our students learn faster, gain more success and regularly secure gigs at Ministry of Sound, Egg and Electric Brixton and our Music Production students have been signed to Spinnin, Universal and Island Records!
 This is probably why London Sound Academy has been rated the best DJ and Music Production school in London since 2010.